 With your signature inserted in the correct place and resized to fit your document, you’ve successfully inserted your wet signature into Word.
 You can save the document and either print it or send it digitally.
-For additional document security, consider saving the document as a PDF once you’ve inserted your signature.
+Consider saving the document as a PDF once you’ve inserted your signature for additional document security.
 While editing a PDF isn’t impossible, a Microsoft Word document is editable by design.
 PDF format is intended to capture the final version of a document.

 To save your document as a PDF, select File, then Save As.
 Before you click Save, you can change the file type from Word to PDF in the dropdown.

 While the above method is straightforward and effective when signing a Microsoft Word document, it may not be practical for all digital documents.
 The truth is Microsoft Word may not be the right place to sign important legal documents digitally; it’s just a basic, informal way to sign documents.
 For a more secure, official digital signature process, Signaturely has you covered.

 Additionally, Word does not have live signature validation or signature timestamps, which are both important security features regarding digital signatures.
 Let’s take a look at how Signaturely can help you manage all of your digital signature needs.

 There are plenty of ways to obtain signatures that are quick, easy, and cost-efficient.
 With Signaturely, you get a streamlined, simple-to-use, and cost-effective platform that lets you manage your digital signature needs in one centralized place.

 No matter how many documents or signatures you need to capture, Signaturely makes capturing signatures easier than ever—no printing or physical signing is required.
 Signaturely can manage signature requests, including electronic and digital signatures.
 It even allows for ‘wet’ signatures; use the app on your Android, iPhone, or tablet to easily hand-write your signature.